 - 8.1 The National Planning Policy Framework (NPPF) makes clear that the starting point for all decision making is the development plan, and planning law requires that applications for planning permission must be determined in accordance with the development plan unless material considerations indicate otherwise.
 The current development plan for West Berkshire comprises the West Berkshire Core Strategy 2006-2026 (Core Strategy, adopted 2012), the West Berkshire District Local Plan 1991-2006 (District Local Plan, Saved Policies 2007 as updated in 2012 and 2017), the Housing Site Allocations Development Plan Document (HSA DPD, adopted May 2017), the Stratfield Mortimer Neighbourhood Development Plan (adopted June 2017), the Replacement Minerals Local Plan for Berkshire (Minerals Local Plan, incorporating alterations adopted in December 1997 and May 2001), the Waste Local Plan for Berkshire (adopted December 1998) and saved Policy NRM6 of the South East Plan. - 8.2 The NPPF is a material consideration in the planning process.
 It places sustainable development at the heart of the planning system and states that "the planning system should be genuinely plan-led". - 8.3 The Core Strategy was adopted after the introduction of the 2012 NPPF.
 It was consolidated by the adoption in May 2017 of the Housing Site Allocations DPD. - 8.4 The Council is due to consult on a draft version of its Local Plan Review this autumn.
-All sites previously allocated as part of the Core Strategy and HSA DPD are being reviewed in line with paragraph 120 of the NPPF which states:-
+All sites previously allocated as part of the Core Strategy and HSA DPD are being reviewed in line with paragraph 120 of the NPPF which states:- i. the application of policies in this Framework that protect areas or assets of particular importance provides a clear reason for refusing the development proposed; or ii. any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in this Framework taken as a whole.

 "Planning policies and decisions need to reflect changes in the demand for land.
 They should be informed by regular reviews of both the land allocated for development in plans, and of land availability."
 8.5 Paragraph 11 of the NPPF, supplemented by footnote 7, says that decisions should apply a presumption in favour of sustainable development and that for decision-taking this means:

-"where there are no relevant development plan policies, or the policies which are most important for determining the application are out-of-date, granting permission unless:
+"where there are no relevant development plan policies, or the policies which are most important for determining the application are out-of-date\, granting permission unless: